![]() |

 }

-ramped up into a complete tool within short span of time ( read productivity ).
-No wonder why every start-up is thriving with golang
+}ramped up into a complete tool within short span of time ( read productivity ).
+No wonder why every start-up is thriving with golang .

-is available in Github.
-While not all features of ls
+lsgo project??lsgo is available in Github.
+While not all features of ls isn’t available, this tool serves PWD & any directory when provided as an input.

 Along with normal file listing, this tool also supports long, size in human readable format, file-only, dir-only listing.
 Furthermore, it also supports tree lookup (recursive directory lookup) .